jewh2/jewh2.github.io/_pages/about.md

 Flies and Cichlids 🪰🐠
 ---

 As of October 2025 I am now working in Dr Erik Clark's group in the Department of Genetics at the University of Cambridge.
 Here I am studying the embryos of the fruit fly _Drosophila melanogaster_, to understand how embryos buffer development against natural variation in the size of the egg.
-Over the course of this project I hope to work on other diptera, such as the Psychodid _Clogmia albipunctata_, the mosquito _Anopheles gambiae_, and other interesting species in the _Drosophila_ genus.
+Over the course of this project I hope to work on other diptera, such as the psychodid _Clogmia albipunctata_, the mosquito _Anopheles gambiae_, and other interesting species in the _Drosophila_ genus.

 Before moving to Cambridge I did a DPhil at the University of Oxford studying the embryonic development of the Lake Malawi cichlids _Astatotilapia calliptera_ and _Rhamphochromis_ sp. 'chilingali'.
 Here I used experiments in these fish and theory to understand why vertebral number is capable of evolving rapidly.